stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 ### File Format

-An OBJ model is a text-based data format consisting of a series of _commands_ that define a static model, each line starts with a _command token_ followed by a number of space-delimited arguments.
+An OBJ model is specified by a text-based data format consisting of a series of _commands_ that define a static model.
+Each line starts with a _command token_ followed by a number of space-delimited arguments.

 The most common commands are: